 Vanderbilt University Medical Center Associate Program Manager in Nashville, Tennessee

-In this role, you will support assigned faculty members by coordinating a wide variety of programmatic and administrative activities related to their research and academic roles.
+We are seeking an Associate Program Manager to support assigned faculty members by coordinating a wide variety of programmatic and administrative activities related to their research and academic roles.
 The primary responsibilities will include serving as a key resource to faculty and coordinating activities for research and educational programs.

-The position requires excellent communication and collaboration skills and the ability to support multiple members of the center.
+The position requires excellent communication and collaboration skills and the ability to support multiple members of the institute.
 The role requires a resourceful individual who can take initiative to gather suitable information and data to address tasks and complete assignments in a timely manner.

 Expected responsibilities include but are not limited to the following: